thenewdarling/CurseOfStrahd/Homebrew/Vampire Player Character Compendium.md

 *A vampire must satiate their hunger for blood or suffer painful withdrawal.
 The blood itself seems to be something of a red herring, what a vampire truly needs is another sapient creature’s life force.
 For this reason, stored blood is ineffective, and the blood of beasts is never able to fully fulfil the vampire’s needs.*
 — notes provided by Sasha in downtime before Session 6

-#### Vampire Traits
+### Vampire Traits
 All vampires regardless of level add the following abilities and restrictions to their character sheet:

-#### Abilities
+### Abilities
 - *Darkvision* (60ft)
 - Damage resistance to Necrotic
 - *No Reflection*: Vampire player characters cast no reflection in mirrors, water, or other surfaces
 - *Bite attack*: STR to hit (finesse), reach 5ft.
 The attacker has proficiency with this attack.
 The target is one humanoid who is either willing, grappled, incapacitated, or restrained.
 On a hit, target takes 1d6+3 piercing damage + 2d6 necrotic damage, and the attacker regains HP equal to damage dealt.
 If the target's HP are reduced to 0 by this attack, they die immediately.

-#### Restrictions
+### Restrictions

 - Damage weakness to Radiant
 - *Sunlight Sensitivity (vampire)*: While in direct sunlight, vampire PCs have disadvantage on all attack rolls and ability checks
 - *Owned By The Night*: Vampire PCs have disadvantage on saving throws against the Charm ability of a greater vampire.
 - *Stake to the Heart*: - If a vampire PC is incapacitated and a piercing weapon made of wood is driven into their heart, they are immediately destroyed.
 - *Forbiddance*: A vampire PC must be invited into a home/residence by one of its occupants.
 If they do not, they take 5 radiant damage a round until they leave.
 (This radiant damage is unaffected by weaknesses and resistances.)
 The invitation must come from a resident of the building (eg. they cannot ask a party member to enter first and invite them in).
 As a result of this, buildings which are considered open to the public (such as taverns and places of business) do not trigger Forbiddance.
+(Written invitations count as invitations for the purposes of Forbiddance.)

-#### Born From Death
+### Born From Death

 As vampires feed, they grow stronger, and as they fail to feed, they grow weaker.
 This is represented by the following stages: